alanachtenberg/CSCE-113/README.md

-Class material and work completed in fall 2012, please use as a reference only or personal use, Copying work for individual assignments can not only fail you but is detrimental to learning.
+Class material and work completed in spring 2012, please use as a reference only or personal use, Copying work for individual assignments can not only fail you but is detrimental to learning.